 Cyclamen persicum Mill is the species used for all the large-flowers cultivars that are available for purchase.
 It is from the eastern Mediterranean where it grows in open rocky areas and in scrub.
 It flowers in winter or early spring with mature leaves.
 Flowers are fragrant, plain white, white with a carmine mouth, or pinkish carmine, twisted, without auricles on the base.
 Photos 1-2 by John Lonsdale.
-Photos 3-4 were taken by Mary Sue Ittner.
+Photos 3-5 were taken by Mary Sue Ittner.
 The last one shows the fruit (hanging over the pot).